FHobbs8030/se_project_aroundtheus/README.md

 ## Features

-- ✅ Profile Editing with "Saving..." loading state
+- ✅ Profile editing with "Saving..." loading state
 - ✅ Add new places dynamically
 - ✅ Delete cards with confirmation and loading indicator
 - ✅ Like and unlike functionality